Frequently Asked Questions - Rankings

 change in the latest list?

-There are three reasons such a change might happen:
+There are two reasons such a change might happen:

 - All players’ records are evaluated for each list publication.